soorajprakash/Custom_MetaSoundNodes_SRJ/docs/nodes.md

 | Fall  | Trigger on fall.           | Trigger |

 ## EDO
+Generate frequencies for tuning systems using equally divided octaves (float) with a MIDI note input.
+Set a reference frequency and reference MIDI note (defaults to A440).
 ### Inputs

 | Name                | Description                                      | Type  |